- Cats can eat cucumbers, but should only have them in moderation 🥒✔️

-- Cucumbers with seeds.
-Thy can be dangerous for cats if ingested, as they can cause intestinal blockages.
+- Cucumbers with hard seeds.
+They can be dangerous for cats if ingested, as they can cause intestinal blockages.

 - Unripe cucumbers.
-They can contain high levels of toxins that can be harmful to cats.
+They can contain toxins that can be harmful to cats.

 - Cucumbers treated with pesticides or herbicides.
 It’s best to avoid giving your cat cucumbers that have been treated with these chemicals.